sunfounder/pico-2w-kit/docs/source/pyproject/py_neopixel.rst

 **Conclusion**

-You've successfully learned how to control an RGB LED strip using the Raspberry Pi Pico 2w and MicroPython!
+You've successfully learned how to control an RGB LED strip using the Raspberry Pi Pico 2 W and MicroPython!
 This opens up a world of possibilities for creating stunning light displays, mood lighting, or even interactive art projects.